CosmoQuestTeam/DBSCAN_Clustering_Code/DBSCAN_Clustering_Code_Matt/README_Matt_RunInstructions.txt

 Alternative run options:

-1. If you wish to change the input file, complete steps 1 and 2 from above and then run the command:
+1. If you wish to change the input file, complete run steps 1 and 2 from above and then run the command:

    java -cp /path/prior/to/top/directory/DBSCAN_Clustering_Code_Matt/classes/ dbscan/Gui [Input Filename]

-2. If you wish to change the minimum number of craters per group, complete steps 1 and 2 from above and then run the command:
+2. If you wish to change the minimum number of craters per group, complete run steps 1 and 2 from above and then run the command:

    java -cp /path/prior/to/top/directory/DBSCAN_Clustering_Code_Matt/classes/ dbscan/Gui [Input Filename] [Min.
-Crater Number]
+Crater Number per Cluster]

 You must supply an input file to change the minimum number of craters per group.
 Input file can be the default file.

+3. If you wish to change the map grid spacing, complete run steps 1 and 2 from above and then run the command:

+   java -cp /path/prior/to/top/directory/DBSCAN_Clustering_Code_Matt/classes/ dbscan/Gui [Input Filename] [Min.
+Crater Number per Cluster] [Map Grid Spacing]

+You must supply an input file and value for the minimum number of craters per cluster to change the map grid spacing.
+Input file can be the default file.

 ---------------------------------------

 Notes:

-1. Default values for DBSCAN algoritm are as follow:
+1. Default values for DBSCAN algorithm are as follow:

   Input Filename = input.txt
   Min.
-Crater Number = 3
+Crater Number per Cluster = 3
+  Map Grid Spacing = 30

 2. If are working on a linux system or mac and wish to change the formatting of a text file created on the Windows platform that is plagued by the carriage-return character "^M".
 Run the following command: